RoulaNtinou/Movies_Rental_Store-SQL/README.md

      max(amount)
 From payment;
 ```
-> The average payment is 4.2
+> The average payment processed is $4.20, with the maximum payment being $11.99.
-> The maximum payment is 11.99